brandonc18/seniorThesisRepo/checkins.md

 ### This week I learned:

-- How to perform bitwise operations with U64 or uint64_t.
+- How to use U64 or uint64_t for my bitboards.
-- How to use bitwise operations and hexadecimal representation for it.
+- How to use bitwise operations and hexadecimal representation for my bitboards.

 ### My successes this week were: